 John read Social and Political Sciences at Cambridge University.
 He was a Senior Scholar at Gonville and Caius College and was the Graythorne Scholar and Beaumont Scholar at Jesus College.
 His PhD was about the Frankfurt School and John was a post-doc at the Graduate College for Communication Sciences at Siegen University in Germany.
+His work remains influenced by the rich and continuing tradition of the Frankfurt School that brings together social philosophy and cultural analysis.

 John’s research specialism is comparative media: the comparison of media institutions and content across time and space.
 In 2006 he led a project for the BBC’s Governors analysing the BBC’s coverage of the Israeli-Palestinian conflict.
 In 2012 he worked on a project for the BBC Trust examining the BBC’s coverage of the Arab Spring.
 His work seeks to develop the field of comparative media theoretically, methodologically and empirically.
 With Thomas Koenig he introduced the use of computer-aided analysis to large n frame analysis.
 With James Stanyer he introduced the use of fuzzy set qualitative comparative analysis to the study of media.
 He also writes more broadly on digital media, political communication, and the development of the field of communication and media.